Beninese Americans: Organizations

 Like other ethnic groups in United States, people of Beninese origin formed organizations and associations to help to other Benineses people in United States.

 In 1984 was funded The Association of Beninese Nationals in the U.S.A.
-(ARBEUA) in Washington D.C.
+(ARBEUA) in Washington, D.C.
 It aims to help socially, culturally and economically (to poorest members) to the U.S. Beninese population.
 The organization has a National General Assembly and the Executive Board to meet each other and organize cultural activities in the capital of the United States.
 Over time, some U.S. Beninese communities created some new sections of the organization, as in the case of Beninese community of Chicago, whose basic functions are to establish social and cultural events, such as monthly parties and an annual celebration of the Day Independence on August 1.
 Other Beninese organization is The Association of Beninese of Illinois, a non-profit organization established in 2008 and whose objective is to meet the needs of Benineses in Illinois, especially in Chicago and surrounding areas.
 The organization also tries to establish a good relationship between the Americans and the Benineses of that state.

 Others Beninese associations in United States are: the Union des Béninois des États-Unis pour le Développement ("Unión de benineses en USA for the development"), the Association des Béninois de la Caroline du Nord, USA (Association of Benineses of North Carolina) and the Association Béninois Indiana (Whose goal are: educate children so that they know about Benin, creating institutions to promote mutual understanding and develop union with other communities of Benin in the United States for the implementation of joint projects).

 The Benineses in United States have also the University of Benin Alumni Association, North America, in Westchester, New York.

 The Beninese community regularly interact with other communities from West Africa, with which they have cultural ties, such as the Malian, Ivorian, Senegalese or Togolese.
 In some cities, many Benineses participate in tontine groups, small cooperatives whose purpose is to raise money, through verbal agreement among their members.
 In the tontine, its members must contribute a fixed amount of money regularly.
 Thus, these cooperatives allow U.S. Beninese simultaneously collect an amount of money.
 The Beninese Americans are also the founders of African Hairbraiding Association of Illinois in 2001, to achieve another form of licensing pressing to state for them.

 Cultural contributions

-Benin's slaves brought to Louisiana the voodoo, followed then by Haitian migrants arrived to that state in the late nineteenth century.
+Benin's slaves and then later Haitian migrants who arrived to the state in the late nineteenth century brought voodoo to Louisiana.
 Their knowledge of herbs, poisons, and the ritual creation of charms and amulets, intended to protect oneself or harm others, became key elements of Louisiana Voodoo.